bbc/tams/docs/adr/0024-source-level-edit.md

 Building on the example above, instead we now have Flow/Source pairs A, B and D, where D contains only the rendered dissolve between A and B.
 The resulting Flow/Source pair C contains `SourceA@[0:0_9:0)`, `SourceD@[9:0_11:0)`, `SourceB@[1:0_10:0)`.

-This option has the same list of pros and cons above, expect the following item is mitigated and removed:
+This option has the same list of pros and cons above, except the following item is mitigated and removed:

 > Bad, because some areas of a Flow timeline could originate due to a Source-level reference, and some due to new segments being created directly: care would need to be taken if the same point on a Source timeline is specified in two different ways.